saasbook/AV102/transcripts/week2/what_is_version_control.md

-Engineering Software as a Service course but you know really really really handy and I think we go through the branching and checking out and sort of creating new branches and so on in a fair amount of detail in the the git immersion tutorial review that will come up in the homework section ... so you know I think more on that there ... for the ...
+Engineering Software as a Service course but you know really really really handy and I think we go through the branching and checking out and sort of creating new branches and so on in a fair amount of detail in the the Git Immersion tutorial review that will come up in the homework section ... so you know I think more on that there ... for the ...
 I guess what I will - I will say for this process of ... branching and checking out and so on